About the barn cat program

-When Austin Pets Alive! rescues abused or poorly socialized kitties from the shelter, sometimes we have to consider a non-traditional home placement.
-In fact, APA! placed 132 “Barn Cats” in the 2011, which contributes to Austin’s No Kill status.
+When Austin Pets Alive! rescues poorly socialized kitties from the shelter, sometimes we have to consider non-traditional adoption placement.
+In fact, APA! places hundreds of barn cats each year, which contributes to Austin’s no-kill status.

-APA! believes these kitties don’t deserve to die simply because they can’t go into a home environment.
-Just by looking at these cats, you’d never know they were feral or under-socialized, but we recognize that they deserve shelter, access to food and water and the stimulation of “critter hunting” that a barn placement provides.
+APA! believes these kitties don’t deserve to die simply because they can’t go into a typical home environment.
+We recognize that they deserve shelter, access to food and water, and the stimulation of “critter hunting” that a barn placement provides.

 APA!
 Barn Cats come from the euthanasia list of animal control and this program serves as their only live path out of impoundment.
 These cats cannot be adopted as traditional pets, are not eligible for Trap Neuter Return and, for one reason or another, cannot be returned to their original outdoor habitat, which is always preferable.
 Without this program, feral cats would be euthanized at local animal control facilities.